-If you’re an aspiring filmmaker looking to make your mark, or just a movie buff curious to learn more about the industry, chances are you’ve heard the phrase “short film” thrown around before.
+If you’re an aspiring filmmaker looking to make your mark by writing a short film, or just a movie buff curious to learn more about the industry, chances are you’ve heard the phrase “short film” thrown around before.
 But what exactly is a short film and why would anyone want or need to make one?

 The Academy of Motion Picture Arts and Sciences, the professional organization responsible for protecting and perpetuating the art of motion pictures, defines any film as “short” if its runtime is less than 40 minutes, including credits.
 In every other way creatively and professionally, a short film is indistinguishable from its longer-running “feature film” counterpart.

 Aesthetically there are no technical differences between a short film and a feature film, meaning they’ll use the exact same processes for casting, production design, lighting, photography, and so forth.
 The run time is simply shorter!

 There’s a variety of reasons filmmakers opt to make short films rather than feature films, but it nearly always boils down to budgetary constraints.
 The old adage “time is money” is more relevant in filmmaking than just about anywhere; after all, each page of your script constitutes roughly one minute of screen time, and each minute of screen time necessitates longer casting contracts, longer crew hires, longer equipment rentals, and so forth.